redis/redis-om-node/README.md

 And that's it.

 Of course, Hashes and JSON are somewhat different data structures.
 Hashes are flat data structures with fields containing values.
-A JSON documents, however, are trees and can have depth and—most excitingly—can be nested.
-This difference is reflected in how Redis OM maps data to entites and how you configure your Schema.
+JSON documents, however, are trees and can have depth and—most excitingly—can be nested.
+This difference is reflected in how Redis OM maps data to entities and how you configure your Schema.

 #### Configuring JSON